Schmerb/cryptokeeper-client/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  (e.g. Bitcoin just reached $12k, Ethereum dropped 5%)

- If and when a condition is eventually met, a notification will be sent to the user by text message and/or email indicating the current price.
+ If and when a condition is eventually met, a notification will be sent to the user via text message and/or email indicating the current price.
 User's have control over each event condition as well as the method of deilvery and custom message that will be displayed with the notification.

 ## Technology
 * Frontend